Background

 So this is the first function of the combination of these two action systems.

-And there is, when you put the two of them together, what you also get is what is called the integral receptive defense.
+And there is, when you put the two of them together, what you also get is what is called the interoceptive defense.
+Interoceptive defense is the defenses we have against mental content, voices, memories, you know, mental content, this is very, very upsetting, very egodystonic, paralyzing in it.

-Now we all have these defense, inter receptive, receptive defense, but in dissociated people, in people with borderline personality disorder, in my view narcissistic personality disorder, the inter receptive defense again goes haywire.
+Now we all have these defense, interoceptive defense, but in dissociated people, in people with borderline personality disorder, in my view narcissistic personality disorder, the interoceptive defense again goes haywire.

 It protects against mental content.
 Yes.
 But it protects too effectively, too efficiently, so as to slice the mental content off, to cut it off, to give no access.

-This is a very, the inter receptive defense is like all the infantile defense mechanisms put together.
+And that is why, for example, the narcissist cannot access his emotions.
+This is a very, the interoceptive defense is like all the infantile defense mechanisms put together.

 Again, in normal people, it's very useful.
 In dissociative and personally disordered people, it creates dysfunction because you have no access to big parts of your memory, so you have to confabulate, of your identity, so you have no identity, there's identity diffusion and disturbance, of you have no access to your emotions, so you're emotionally disregulated, like the borderline, or emotionally dead, like the narcissist and psychopath.

-The inter receptive defense can go too far, like everything else.
 The source of this theory, I mean, this theory is very old, actually.

-The founding father theory is an army doctor, a British army doctor.
-His name was Charles Samuel Myers.
 And in 1940, he found himself treating acutely traumatized war veterans, already from Dunkirk and other battle theaters, combat theaters in Europe.
 So he was treating badly, badly traumatized war veterans.

-And he came up with the idea of action systems and so on.
-He suggested that when someone is traumatized, his personality actually breaks in two.
-One part is he called the A&P, the apparently normal part.
+One part he called the A&P, the apparently normal part.
 So he said, when you're traumatized, you break, and there's a part that is called apparently normal.
 And there's another part, EP, and that's the emotional part.

 This is a reaction to trauma.
 It doesn't happen in daily life, only when you're exposed to trauma.
-Myers called the A&P and the EP the apparently normal part and the emotional part.
-He called them personalities.

-But today we realize these are not personalities, so we call them parts.
-Action system number one, the action system that is in charge of daily life is connected to the A&P, to the apparently normal part.
 Action system number two, the action system that has to do with physical defense on the thread is connected to the emotional part, to the EP.

 Now, let's delve a bit deeper into these two structures that materialize suddenly out of thin air in reaction to trauma.